Wikimedia Ukraine

 Wikimedia Ukraine is the regional chapter of the Wikimedia Foundation in Ukraine.
-The Chapter was created on May 31, 2009.
+The chapter was created on May 31, 2009.
 On this day the First Annual Meeting was held and the Board was elected.

-On July 3, 2009, the WMF approved Wikimedia Ukraine as its regional chapter.
+On July 3, 2009, the Wikimedia Foundation approved Wikimedia Ukraine as its regional chapter.

 On July 13, 2009, Wikimedia Ukraine received a certificate of registration of organization from the Ministry of Justice of Ukraine.